proplot-dev/proplot/docs/quickstart2.rst

-ProPlot adds several new features to the `~matplotlib.figure.Figure.colorbar` command, powered by the `~proplot.wrappers.colorbar_wrapper` wrapper.
-A particular handy feature is the ability to draw colorbars from lists of colors or lists of artists, instead of just “mappable” objects (e.g. the return value of `~matplotlib.axes.Axes.contourf`).
-A colormap is constructed on-the-fly from the corresponding colors, as shown below.
+ProPlot adds several new features to the `~matplotlib.figure.Figure.colorbar` command, powered by `~proplot.wrappers.colorbar_wrapper`.
+A particular handy feature is the ability to draw colorbars from lists of colors or lists of artists, instead of just “mappable” objects.
+A colormap is constructed from the corresponding colors on-the-fly, as shown below.
+`~proplot.wrappers.colorbar_wrapper` also lets you change major and minor tick locations, handles colorbars normalized by `~matplotlib.colors.LogNorm` correctly, and lets you change outline, divider, tick, tick label, and colorbar label settings.

 .. code:: ipython3